alex-serban/3-tier-app-oci/README.md

 The *Common Gateway Interface* or *CGI* is an interface specification for web servers to execute programs that execute like console applications running on a server that generates web pages dynamically.
 Enabling CGI support for my HTTP server requires editing the `httpd.conf` from file located in `/etc/httpd/conf`.
 It's enough to follow the video tutorial to enable this, more details for enabling CGI on Apache can be found [here][cgi].

-Next step is to disable *SELinux*, which will by default forbid CGI scripts from running on your Application Node. *SELinux* or *Security-Enhanced Linux* is a Linux kernel module that provides a mechanism for supporting access control security policies.
+Next step is to disable *SELinux*, which will by default forbids CGI scripts from running on the Application Node. *SELinux* or *Security-Enhanced Linux* is a Linux kernel module that provides a mechanism for supporting access control security policies.
 Disabling SELinux temporarily is done using the `sudo setenforce 0` command, to make this persistent after a reboot parameter `SELINUX` in the `/etc/selinux/config` needs to be changed to:
 ```bash
 SELINUX=disabled
 ```

+Connecting to the Autonomous Database is achieved through the *Oracle Instant Client*.
+The [Oracle Instant Client][instantclient] enables applications to connect to an Oracle Database.
+The Instant Client libraries provide the necessary network connectivity, as well as basic and high end data features, to make full use of Oracle Database.

 Installing the Oracle Instant Client
 ```bash